 As we highlighted recently, mainframes are the foundation for the future of IT.
-The Rhineland-Palatinate State is a good example of forward-thinking represented by an investment in technology infrastructure to support ongoing activities, regardless of what new demands the future brings.
+The Rhineland-Palatinate State is a good example of forward-thinking represented by an investment in public sector technology infrastructure to support ongoing activities, regardless of what new demands the future brings.

 That’s something that Fujitsu BS2000 mainframes do, every day – can your bleeding edge new technology solution promise the same?